garrandall/popular-music-data/tracks/so-close-diana-ross.md

 I wanna stay here for the rest of my life
 I wanna stay here for the rest of my life

-Ooh, I remember the night we met
+Oh I remember the night we met
 I knew I never ever be the same
-Ooh, I remember the first time you said you loved me
+Oh I remember the first time you said you loved me
 I love you darling
 In an instant my whole world changed